-A reexamination is a proceeding in which the DMV reevaluates your ability to drive safely.
-An inquiry takes place because the DMV receives information casting doubt as to your driving skills.
+A reexamination is a proceeding where the California DMV reevaluates your ability to drive safely.
+The DMV does this when it receives information casting doubt on your driving skills.
 Common reasons include a physical or mental condition such as seizures or narcolepsy.

-The reexamination process generally involves an interview of you and an examination of the evidence.
-It may also involve a live hearing in which you can be represented by legal counsel.
+The reexamination process involves an interview of you and an examination of the evidence.
+It may also involve a live hearing in which you can be represented by an attorney.

-Following the proceedings, a hearing officer may order the following:
+Following the proceedings, a hearing officer may order:

 - suspension of your driving privileges,